-Prior to joining the OTL Campaign, Dr. Bishop was the Director of Strategic Initiatives for the Partnership for 21st Century Skills (P21), a national advocacy organization that promotes 21st century readiness in 16 partner states and throughout the country.
-In his role at P21, he led several initiatives related to building successful 21st century schools including a project on 21st century citizenship, out-of school learning and identifying characteristics of model whole child learning communities.
+Prior to joining the Schott Foundation, Dr. Bishop was the Director of Strategic Initiatives for the Partnership for 21st Century Skills (P21), a national advocacy organization that promotes 21st century readiness in 18 partner states.

-Dr. Bishop has been a member of the W.K.
-Kellogg funded California Engaging Latino Community in Education (ENLACE) leadership team while working as a research assistant in the Office of Educational Partnerships at the University of California, Santa Barbara (UCSB).
-He has an extensive education policy background, serving as a policy fellow in the University of California’s State Governmental Relations office, and was appointed by Governor Arnold Schwarzenegger to the California Postsecondary Education Commission (CPEC) for a three-year term.
+Dr. Bishop serves on a number of boards, including the Center for Teaching Quality.
+He has an extensive education policy background, serving in numerous positions, including as a governor appointed member of the California Postsecondary Education Commission (CPEC).
 He has a bachelor’s degree in Communication and Media Studies from California State University, Chico and a M.A. and Ph.D. in Educational Leadership, Policy and Organizations from the University of California, Santa Barbara.